 Occasionally motherhood can be summed up in a few words: wake the kids, make breakfast, get everyone dressed, leave, forget something, leave again.
 The ability to navigate all of that—or better yet, to navigate it all with dignity and grace and a modicum of sanity—is as much science as it is art.
 And when it comes to translating that everyday experience for a working mum who owns her own business, it’s one thing to be busy, but it’s quite another to have days that are actually productive.

 From an outside perspective, Sarah Humphries has flawless skin, the perfect capsule wardrobe and deftly handles difficult conversations with clients with grace and ease.
-But having known her as both my old boss and a truly wonderful friend, I know that all that “effortless-ness” come with a lot of effort and many hard lessons learnt along the way.
+But having known her for many years I know that all that “effortless-ness” come with a lot of effort and many hard lessons learnt along the way.

 After starting her career with Parfums Givenchy in London, Sarah worked for years as a publicist looking after some of the most glamorous beauty brands in the biz.
 In 2013, she started Sarah Humphries Agency, launching with three clients and two full-time staff.
 Fast forward several years down the track and SHA PR is a happy little family with over 10 clients and 10 employees…. oh and she managed to have 2 beautiful little boys in the meantime.
 She is basically the perfect case study when it comes to being a working mum and how to get it all done.